gitkraken/vscode-gitlens/README.md

 Here are just some of the features that GitLens provides,
  - a [*GitLens* explorer](#gitlens-explorer "Jump to the GitLens explorer") to navigate and explore repositories
  - a [*GitLens History* explorer](#gitlens-history-explorer "Jump to the GitLens History explorer") to navigate and explore file histories
- - an on-demand [*GitLens Results* view](#gitlens-results-view "Jump to the GitLens Results view") to explore commit searches, visualize comparisons between branches, tags, commits, and more
+ - an on-demand [*GitLens Results* explorer](#gitlens-results-explorer "Jump to the GitLens Results explorer") to navigate and explore commit searches, visualize comparisons between branches, tags, commits, and more
  - authorship [code lens](#code-lens "Jump to the Code Lens") showing the most recent commit and # of authors to the top of files and/or on code blocks
  - an unobtrusive [current line blame](#current-line-blame "Jump to the Current Line Blame") annotation at the end of the line
  - on-demand [gutter blame](#gutter-blame "Jump to the Gutter Blame") annotations, including a heatmap, for the whole file